IIIF/3d/temp-draft-4.md

 ## Transforms

-The Annotation with a Selector on the targt can paint a resource at a point other than the origin, however it will be at its initial scale and rotation, which may not be appropriate for the scene that is being constructed.
+The Annotation with a Selector on the target can paint a resource at a point other than the origin, however it will be at its initial scale and rotation, which may not be appropriate for the scene that is being constructed.

 This specification defines a new class of manipulations for SpecificResources called a `Transform`, with three specific sub-classes.
 Each Transform has three properties, `x`, `y` and `z` which determine how the Transform affects that axis in the local coordinate space.